openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model_General.md

                         value, for example: "node_name->True".
 It will be DEPRECATED in future releases.
 Use --input option to specify a value for freezing.
-  --static_shape        Enables `ShapeOf` operation with all children folding to `Constant`.
-                        This option makes model not reshapable in Inference Engine --disable_weights_compression
+  --static_shape        Enables IR generation for fixed input shape (folding
+                        `ShapeOf` operations and shape-calculating sub-graphs
+                        to `Constant`).
+Changing model input shape using the Inference Engine API in runtime may fail for such an IR.
+  --disable_weights_compression
                         Disable compression and store weights with original precision.